On the impact of non-local gravity on compact stars: Strange quark stars

-with $m_n \simeq 939~{\rm MeV}$ the neutron mass, we shall consider here a scenario with $B=60\, \textrm{MeV}\cdot \textrm{fm}^{-3},$ $m_s=150\, \textrm{MeV}$ and $\Delta=100\, \textrm{MeV}$, in agreement with other phenomenological studies suggesting that $B > 57~{\rm MeV}/{\rm fm}^3$ \cite{Farhi:1984qu} and $\Delta=(100-200)~{\rm MeV}$ \cite{Baym:2017whm}.
-The output of numerically solving the generalized TOV equations \eqref{rr}-\eqref{eq:xiM} for this set of parameters is displayed in Figs.~\ref{Fig:strange0} and \ref{Fig:strange} for different values of the coefficient $f_2$ in Eq.~\eqref{fexp}.
+The output of numerically solving the generalized TOV equations \eqref{rr}-\eqref{eq:xiM} for this set of parameters and a fiducial value $f_2=5$ is displayed in Fig.~\ref{Fig:strange0}.
 Like in the case of white dwarf stars, the scalar field $\phi$ is a decreasing function of the radial coordinate from the center to the surface of the strange quark star, varying from $1.4\times 10^{-1}$ to $0$.
-However, in the latter class of stars, the central value of $\phi$ is three orders of magnitude larger than in the case of a white dwarf, being this enhancement related to the no-longer negligible relativistic contributions in the TOV equation.
-As shown in Fig.~\ref{Fig:strange}, the ensemble of the data points of Ref.~\cite{Aziz:2019rgf} can be described by a restrict set of $f_2$ values.
-Specifically, in the case of a strange quark star we found that $-0.35 \lesssim f_2\lesssim 0.35$.
-The pressure and the energy density exhibit the typical behavior of quark matter.
+However, in the latter class of stars, the central value of $\phi$ is three orders of magnitude larger than in the case of a white dwarf, being this enhancement related to the larger compactness of strange quark stars and the associated increase of nonlocal contributions in the TOV equations.
+The pressure and the energy density of the strange star exhibit the typical behavior of quark matter.
 In particular, while both of them decrease monotonically with the radial coordinate, only the pressure vanishes at the surface of the star.
 Note also that the physicality conditions \eqref{cs}, \eqref{gamma} and \eqref{SEC} are clearly satisfied throughout the system.

-The typical value of the scalar field at the center of strange quark stars is significantly larger than the one obtained in the case of WDs, in agreement with the larger compactness of those objects.
-This implies that, in spite of the many uncertainties involved, the analysis based on strange quark stars translates generically into a tighter limit, $\vert f_2\vert \lesssim {\cal O}(1)$.
-Specifically, like the magnitude of the scalar field central value in both stars, the constraints in a quark star and, by extension in a neutron star, are three orders of magnitude better than those coming from a white dwarf.

-Before concluding our work, a final comment is in order.
-The $M-R$ profiles are modified due to the generalized structure equations, but the physics in the interior of the stars (composition and EoS) remain unaltered.
-In particular, the redistribution of the density inside the compact star alters only the radial profile of the gravity field, affecting therefore just marginally the cooling process and leaving almost intact the overall cooling time.